Office: 800 W Franklin, rm 101

 I study (1) forgiveness and related constructs (such as justice, humility, and mercy) and the REACH Forgiveness intervention (which has 22 outcome studies from many labs supporting its efficacy), (2) religion and spirituality in counseling and marriage, especially (but not exclusively) Christianity, and (3) the Hope-Focused Couple Approach to marriage/couple enrichment, which has been adjudicated as one of four having enough evidence to merit a designation of empirically supported.
 Many publications combine two or three of these topics.
 I suppose these all would fit under a general heading of Positive Psychology today.
 Thus, our research lab is the Positive Psychology Research Group.

-Worthington, E. L., Jr. (in press, due July 16, 2013).
+Worthington, E. L., Jr. (2013).
 Moving forward: Six steps to forgiving yourself and breaking free from the past.
 Colorado Springs, CO: WaterBrook/Multnomah.

 - Full publication list [PDF]

 - Introduction to Psychology, undergraduate level

 - Positive Psychology, undergraduate level

 - Spotlight on Research - Forgiveness: Theory, Research, & Practice, undergraduate level (5 weeks)